BrianHicks/elm-swapper/README.md

 It defaults to `$XDG_CONFIG/elm-swapper` and falls back to `$HOME/elm-swapper`.

 If you're packaging elm-swapper with Elm as an operating system package, you should be able to pre-seed these locations.

+## License

+Don't use this right now.
+It's proprietary source that just so happens to be visible on GitHub for discussion purposes.
+Shoo.